 allow us to implement something way smarter here.
 Also if we wanted to spend

-some more time on that feature, we should probably tweak the error condition
+some more time on that feature, we should probably tweak the

 to be asking for the command rather than just complaining, that would